viggykuppu/StealthBasketball/README.md

 * Throw the ball into the hoop to win!

 Hint:
-* Knock Flory...the guard out by throwing the ball at him!
+* Knock the guard out by throwing the ball at him!
 Check /docs for relevant documents